versed-developer/mai-backend-exersise/README.md

 2. Once the container is up and running, you will need to create a root user.
 Run the following command and follow the prompts: `docker exec -it <container_name> poetry run python manage.py createsuperuser`

 3. You can view the Django admin at `http://localhost:8000/admin` using your new superuser credentials.

+4. We recommend using [Postman](https://www.postman.com/) to test your endpoints.

 ## Evaluation